 Agroecological practices are based on a range of principles such as:

-- for peasants, family farmers and other small-scale food producers: diversifying crop varieties, local seeds and livestock breeds; integrating crops (protein, cereals, pulses, fruits, and vegetables), trees, livestock, fish; manure application and composting; enhancing biological interaction throughout the system; minimising the use of, and dependency on, non-renewable external resources and inputs (for example for nutrients and agrotoxics) and dependency on energy from fossil fuels; rainwater harvesting; community ecosystem monitoring; solar food drying and storage; community forest management.
+- for peasants, family farmers and other small-scale food producers: diversifying crop varieties, local seeds and livestock breeds; integrating crops, trees, livestock, fish; applying manure and composting; enhancing biological interaction throughout the system; minimising use of non-renewable external resources and inputs (for example for nutrients and agrotoxics); minimising dependency on fossil fuels; rainwater harvesting; community ecosystem monitoring; solar food drying and storage; community forest management.

 - for traditional, artisanal or small-scale fisheries: community-based management to conserve and regenerate fish populations, fishing grounds, coral reefs, mangrove swamps and other fish habitats.

-- for traditional migratory and cross-border pastoralism: conservation of grazing territories and utilisation for meat, milk, fibre, fuel and others.
+- for traditional migratory and cross-border pastoralism: conservation of grazing territories and their utilisation for meat, milk, fibre, fuel and other.

-“Agroecology [offers] multiple benefits, including for increasing food security and resilience, boosting livelihoods and local economies, diversifying food production and diets, promoting health and nutrition, safeguarding natural resources, biodiversity and ecosystem functions, improving soil fertility and soil health, adapting to and mitigating climate change, and preserving local cultures and traditional knowledge systems.” – Second International Symposium on Agroecology, April 2018, Rome, Chair’s Summary.
+“Agroecology [offers] multiple benefits, including for increasing food security and resilience, boosting livelihoods and local economies, diversifying food production and diets, promoting health and nutrition, safeguarding natural resources, biodiversity and ecosystem functions, improving soil fertility and soil health, adapting to and mitigating climate change, and preserving local cultures and traditional knowledge systems.” – Chair of the Second International Symposium on Agroecology, April 2018.

 Explore our agroecology map to learn about how people are practicing agroecology around the world.